DR2GSistemas/korm/README.md

 - [ ] Reach better performance on build statements :speedboat:
 - [ ] Relations :link:
 - [ ] Conectors :electric_plug:
+- [x] Build from classes to database scheme :electric_plug:
 - [ ] Build classes from database scheme :building_construction:
 - [ ] Do better documentation :book:
 - [ ] Enjoy a :beer: of a contributor :smile: (optional)